Turkish Get-Up Benefits: Build Strength, Stability & Mobility

-Here’s why adding Turkish get-ups to your routine can make a big difference in how you move, feel, and perform.
+Here’s why adding Turkish get-ups to your routine can make a real difference in how you move, feel, and perform.

 1. Builds Functional, Full-Body Strength

 From the moment you lie on your back to the point you stand tall with a weight overhead, every muscle in your body is working.
-The get-up strengthens your shoulders, core, hips, and legs all at once.
-It mimics real-life movement patterns — lifting, standing, stabilizing — helping you develop strength that actually transfers into daily life and sport.
+The Turkish get-up strengthens your shoulders, core, hips, and legs all at once.
+It mimics real-life movement patterns like lifting, standing, and stabilizing, helping you develop strength that actually transfers into daily life and sport.

 2. Improves Shoulder Stability and Mobility